This is your resource center to guide you through the many details of exhibiting at Maker Faire San Diego.

 Maker: Individuals who demonstrate what they make and/or how it works, in an interactive environment.
 There is no exhibitor fee for standard Maker Exhibits.

 Non-Profit, Agency and Cause or Mission Based Associations, Institutions and Organizations:Large non-profits, agencies and cause/mission based organizations that are coming to Maker Faire to promote their organization qualify for highly discounted sponsor fee.
-The fee is negotiable and based on the organization’s annual budget and marketing intentions at Maker Faire.
 The Agency fee for a tabletop (~8×5) is $150 and a 10’x10′ space is $500-$1,000.
 The fee does not include electrical, internet or other requirements.
-Payment is due by September 16.
+Payment is due by September 15.
 This statement does not apply to makerspaces or hackerspaces, which receive free exhibit space at Maker Faire.
-The Non-Profit, Agency and Cause or Mission Based Association fee is due by September 16.
+The Non-Profit, Agency and Cause or Mission Based Association fee is due by September 15.
 This statement does not apply to makerspaces or hackerspaces, which receive free exhibit space at Maker Faire.

 Types of Exhibits